zjian107-su/Housing-Code-Violation-Search-System-OpenData/README.md

 *Due to API changes, the current web will NOT run properly.*

-You may check the presentation of the project [through Google Slide](https://docs.google.com/presentation/d/1_mdiGW0WsQ2BflyE7O_UgKL5pSBK9_BGoxjq55T77NQ/edit?usp=sharing).
+You may check the presentation of the project via [ Google Slide](https://docs.google.com/presentation/d/1_mdiGW0WsQ2BflyE7O_UgKL5pSBK9_BGoxjq55T77NQ/edit?usp=sharing).

 ### How to Use The Web App